flype44/VControl/DOCUMENTATION.md

 It can fail for various reasons :

 - Incompatible Vampire Board
-- Can't open the lowlevel.library
+- Can't open the `lowlevel.library`
-- The patch is already installed.
+- The patch is already installed

 **NOTE :**